-Services in the First Presbyterian Church, Seminole Avenue and Gown Street tomorrow will be as follows: 10 o'clock Church School, Henry Peele, superintendent; II o'clock, Public Worship, Rev. Albert Sheppard, minister of the church will preach to the topic "The Mount Called Olivet."
+Services in the First Presbyterian Church, Seminole Avenue and Gown Street tomorrow will be as follows: 10 o'clock, Church School, Henry Peele, superintendent; 11 o'clock, Public Worship, Rev. Albert Sheppard, minister of the church will preach to the topic "The Mount Called Olivet."

-On the first Sunday of December a "Parent-Children" service will be held at the usual morning hour, II o'clock.
+On the first Sunday of December a "Parent-Children" service will be held at the usual morning hour, 11 o'clock.
 The officers and teachers of the Sunday School are sending special invitations to the parents to attend this service with their children.
 Mr. Sheppard will take for his topic "This Day We Fashion Destiny."
-The entire service will be devoted to the work of the children in religious education.
+The entire service will be devoted to the work of the children in religious education. work of the children in religious education.

-The Ladies' Auxiliary of the church held their usual monthly meeting last Monday at the home of Mrs. J. Edwin Backus.
-Oueens Boulevard.
+The Ladies' Auxiliary of the church held their usual monthly meeting last Monday at the home of Mrs. J. Edwin Backus, Queens Boulevard.
 Mrs. Canaday, the president of the Auxiliary, was in the chair, and reports were received from various chapters which have been carrying on special activities.